Home and Away: Walsall vs. LA

 Bromwich.
 Steel Pulse

-half a mile away from my mom’s house, The
+is from Handsworth, famous for its riots, half a mile away from our home, The

 Specials are from neighboring city, Coventry,